 Item 2.
 In the absence of the President, the Vice President, Secretary, Treasurer and Ancient Advisor shall preside in that order.

 Item 3.
 The President shall have the power to appoint all committees with the exception of the Audit Committee.

 Item 5.
-The Secretary & Treasurer will ensure that the Articles of Incorporation, Declaration of Charitable Status, Tax Returns and other information that will serve to confirm that the purpose and mission of The Sequassen Alumni Association, Inc. is being met by posting this information on the website for the Association at .
+The Secretary & Treasurer will ensure that the Articles of Incorporation, Declaration of Charitable Status, Tax Returns and other information that will serve to confirm that the purpose and mission of The Sequassen Alumni Association, Inc. is being met and will post this information on the website for the Association at sequassenalumni.org.

 Item 6.
 The President has the power to create and fill new positions subject to approval by the Executive Board.

 Item 7.
 The Vice President will be responsible for the overseeing events hosted by the Alumni.
 They will also be responsible for a Winter Banquet separate from all other events on the anniversaries ending with 0 & 5.